SunghoonKimUA/CSC696_prj/README.md

 4. result
 	- xlsx files for model performance
-	- png files for explainability of this model
+	- html and png files for explainability of this model